sandytsang/PlannerModule/README.md

 	Install-Module "PlannerModule" -AllowClobber -Force
 }

+#Update Planner module environment to use your own app id
+Update-PlannerModuleEnvironment -ClientId "Your_App_ID_here"

+#Connect to Microsoft Planner (if using MFA)
+Connect-Planner -ForceInteractive

-#Connect to Microsoft Planner
+#Connect to Microsoft Planner (if not using MFA)
+$Cred = Get-Credential
-Connect-Planner
+Connect-Planner -Credential $Cred

 #Definde variables
 $GroupName = "A NewPlan 01"